AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 The [!DNL Segment Builder] provides a rich workspace that allows you to interact with [!DNL Profile] data elements.
 The workspace provides intuitive controls for building and editing rules, such as drag-and-drop tiles used to represent data properties.
 Follow the [[!DNL Segment Builder] user guide](../../segmentation/ui/segment-builder.md) to learn about:

-- Creating audience definitions using a combination of attributes, events, and existing audiences as building blocks.
+- Creating segment definitions using a combination of attributes, events, and existing audiences as building blocks.
 - Using the rule builder canvas and containers to control the order in which audience rules are executed.
 - Viewing estimates of your prospective audience, allowing you to adjust your segment definitions as required.
-- Enabling all audience definitions for scheduled segmentation.
+- Enabling all segment definitions for scheduled segmentation.
-- Enabling specified audience definitions for streaming segmentation.
+- Enabling specified segment definitions for streaming segmentation.

 ## Next steps {#next-steps}